josephcsible/PistonCompression/README.md

 ### What settings does this mod have?
 You can choose exactly what compressions are possible.
 The first two columns of each entry are the old block's name and a state predicate, the same as /testforblock uses.
-The second two columns are the new block's or item's name and a data value or block state.
-The final column is optional.
+The third column is the new block's or item's name, and the fourth column is the data value or block state.
+If the fifth column is present, the compression result is forced to drop as an item even if it has a block form, and the column's value specifies the quantity.
+All columns after the third are optional.
 Examples:
 - minecraft:ice * minecraft:packed_ice
 - minecraft:coal_block * minecraft:diamond